An online learning approach to dynamic pricing and capacity sizing in service systems: Introduction

-where $\eta_k$ is the updating step size for cycle $k$.
-Besides showing that, under our online learning scheme, the decisions in cycle $k$, $(p_k, \mu_k)$ will converge to the optimal solutions $(p^*, \mu^*)$ as $k$ increases, we quantify the effectiveness of our method by computing the regret - the cumulative loss of profit due to the suboptimality of $(p_k, \mu_k)$, namely, the maximum profit under the optimal strategy minus the expected profit earned according to the online algorithm by time $t$.
-When the algorithm parameters are chosen optimally, we show that our regret bound is logarithmic so that the service provider, with any initial pricing and staffing policy $(p_0, \mu_0)$, will quickly learn the optimal solutions without losing much profit in the learning process.
+Besides showing that, under our online learning scheme, the decisions in cycle $k$, $(\mu_k, p_k)$ will converge to the optimal solutions $(\mu^*, p^*)$ as $k$ increases, we quantify the effectiveness of GOLiQ by computing the \textit{regret} - the cumulative loss of profit due to the suboptimality of $(\mu_k, p_k)$, namely, the maximum profit under the (unknown) optimal strategy minus the expected profit earned under the online algorithm over time.
+When GOLiQ's hyperparameters are chosen optimally, we show that our regret bound is logarithmic so that the service provider, with any initial pricing and staffing policy $(\mu_0, p_0)$, will quickly learn the optimal solutions without losing much profit in the learning process.